卖萌

 Cultural Context

 卖萌 became central to Chinese internet aesthetics, where cuteness is a major cultural currency.
 The word's commercial framing (卖 = sell) acknowledges that cuteness is a performance with a purpose — it's deployed, not just expressed.
 Government agencies, brands, and official accounts all learned to 卖萌 to seem relatable, making it a recognized communication strategy.
+The term originated and spread primarily on Tieba (Baidu Post Bar).

 Similar Expressions in English